Alhagi Touray Sisay: Grimsby Town

 In August 2020 moved to English club Grimsby Town.
-On 9 October 2020, Touray joined Cleethorpes Town on a one-month loan, along with Grimsby team mate Joey Hope.
+On 9 October 2020, Touray joined Cleethorpes Town on a one-month loan, along with Grimsby teammate Joey Hope.
 He scored on his debut in a 3–2 defeat against Leek Town.
 Touray returned to Grimsby and made his professional debut on 17 November 2020, appearing as a substitute in the EFL Trophy defeat away at Hull City.
 He made his league debut in a 3–1 defeat against Southend United on 15 December 2020, as a 79th minute replacement for Ira Jackson Jr.

 On 1 February 2021, transfer deadline day, Grimsby attempted to loan Touray out once more, this time back to Wales with Connah's Quay Nomads.
 The transfer fell through due to a late application for international clearance with Mariners boss Paul Hurst commenting "I think it's probably become apparent already that he's going to find it difficult to break into this first team squad, and it would have been good for the lad to have gone and got some games."

 On 12 May 2021 it was announced that Touray would leave Grimsby at the end of the season, following the expiry of his contract.